 Corneal transplants are the second most common type of transplant, after blood donations.

-If you have any questions or concerns about corneal transplants, speak with your eye doctor.
+If you have any questions or concerns about corneal transplants, speak with an eye doctor.

-A corneal transplant can provide clearer vision, for an improved quality of life.
+A corneal transplant could provide clearer vision, for an improved quality of life.